piyush-doke/river-analysis-using-satellite-imagery/README.md

 NOTE: Created in Python 3.

-## Objective
+## Description

 The average width of a river is crucial for calculating its discharge.
 But doing so for any point in time is difficult without chronological measurements, as temporal changes in river width are inevitable.
 Satellite imagery does a commendable job of preserving this historic data.
-And hence, a method compatible with this form of input was required.
+Hence we programmed an algorithm compatible with this form of input.

-## About the Repository
+## Repository Tree
 ```
 ./river-analysis-using-satellite-imagery
 ├── docs